Toxic megacolon

 Toxic megacolon is an acute form of colonic distension.
-It is characterized by a very dilated colon (megacolon), accompanied by abdominal distension (bloating), and sometimes fever, abdominal pain, or shock.
+It is characterized by a very dilated colon (megacolon), accompanied by abdominal distention, bloating, fever, abdominal pain, and/or shock.

 Toxic megacolon is usually a complication of inflammatory bowel disease, such as ulcerative colitis and, more rarely, Crohn's disease, and of some infections of the colon, including Clostridioides difficile infections, which have led to pseudomembranous colitis.
 Other forms of megacolon exist and can be congenital (present since birth, such as Hirschsprung's disease).
 It can also be caused by Entamoeba histolytica and Shigella.
 It may also be caused by the use of loperamide.